-Dragging Elements in the Specification Dialog
+Dragging Elements in the Specification Window

-You can now drag any elements to any properties in the Specification dialog.
-For example, you can drag a Class element from the Containment tree to the Type property in the Operation Specification dialog.
-The Specification dialog will then assign that Class element as the type of the Operation element.
-In this case, the step-by-step example is as follows:
+You can drag any elements to any properties in the Specification window.
+For example, you can drag a Class element from the Model Browser to the Type property in the Operation Specification window.
+That Class element is assigned as the Operation type in the Specification window.